CloudWithChris/cloudwithchris.com/content/talk/southcoast-deploying-static-sites.md

 ---
 Date: "2021-10-16T17:00:00Z"
-Description: "Did you know that Static Websites can help you build performant websites that easily scale globally?
+Description: "Did you know that Static Sites can help you build performant sites that easily scale globally?
 Better yet, they can be incredibly cost-effective!"
 PublishDate: "2021-10-16T15:30:00Z"
-Title: "Deploying Static Websites to Azure the cheap and performant way"
+Title: "Deploying Static Sites to Azure the cheap and performant way"
 image: img/talks/southcoastsummit.jpg
 hosts:
 - chrisreddington